 Yes.
-The ethics of psychoanalysis are clear that one in analysis should work towards clarifying their own desire and working towards this end without interference.
+The ethics of psychoanalysis are clear: One in analysis should work towards clarifying their own desire without interference.
 It is the responsibility of the analyst to encourage each on this path.
-My role would never be to persuade anyone to desire differently given their sexual orientation, etc.
+My role would never be to persuade anyone to desire differently given their sexual orientation, gender identity, etc.

 Do you prescribe medication?